bashlogs/mongodb/README.md

----
-description: >-
-  In my MongoDB documentation, I am practicing various operations and commands to interact with a MongoDB database named "school."
-Here's a breakdown of the context for each section of my documentation
----

 # MongoDB Documentation
 ### In my MongoDB documentation, I am practicing various operations and commands to interact with a MongoDB database named "school."
 Here's a breakdown of the context for each section of my documentation